 - 1. APhA, as the national professional society of pharmacists, will work to ensure that pharmacy is the profession responsible for providing leadership in developing a safe, error-free medication use process. - 2.
 APhA supports continuation and expansion of medication error reporting programs. - 3.
-Medication error reporting programs should be nonpunitive and allow appropriate anonymity to facilitate error reporting and development of solutions to eliminate error. - 4.
-APhA supports identifying the system-based causes of errors and building systems to support safe medication practice.
-(JAPhA.
-NS(9):40; September/October 2000) (Reviewed 2007) (Reviewed 2009) (Reviewed 2014) (Reviewed 2019)
+Medication error reporting programs should be non-punitive in nature and allow appropriate anonymity to facilitate error reporting and development of solutions to eliminate error.

+4. APhA supports identifying the system-based causes of errors and building systems to support safe medication practice.
+[JAPhA.
+NS[9]:40; September/October 2000] (Reviewed 2007) (Reviewed 2009) (Reviewed 2019)